Mountain Harvest Farm LLC

 1974 Hunters Way, Morgantown, WV 26505

-Please see our Fall 2023 Member Agreement for details on payment terms, logistics, share customization.
+Please see our 2025 Fall Membership Agreement and Guide for details on payment terms, logistics, share customization.
 When you register for our CSA, you agree to the Member Agreement terms.

 How do I sign up?